 The FPs that you get every day from your city are 'spending' FPs and will show up at the top bar.
 The ones that you win from placing high on leveled GBs and other prizes are your 'banked' FPs (they show up in inventory).

-You should be willing to throw 100 'spending' FPs on a GB to win 10 'banked' FPs because the only time you should spend 'banked' FPs is to complete a quest or to secure a high payout on another GB (or if you're power-leveling).
+You should be willing to throw 100 'spending' FPs on a GB to win 10 'banked' FPs because the only time you should spend 'banked' FPs is to complete a quest or to secure a high payout on another GB (other exceptions include power-leveling and buying a goods kit).

 For example, say you've placed 50 'spending' FPs on a GB and 1st place pays out 30 FP.
 If you can spend 20 more 'banked' FPs to secure 1st place [no one else donating will be able to pass you without leveling it], then put those 20 on because once that GB is leveled, you will have replaced those 20 'banked' FPs with 30 for taking 1st place, increasing your bank total by 10 overall.
 The higher place you take and the higher the GB level, the more you stand to gain!